When should wisdom teeth be removed?

 An impacted wisdom tooth that is left untreated and not extracted can lead to complications such as:

 - Gum infection.
-This means that the gum tissue surrounding the partially erupted wisdom tooth gets infected and diseased.
+This means that the gum tissue surrounding the partially erupted wisdom tooth gets infected and diseased and would require gum disease treatment.

 - Cysts.
 Fluid-filled cysts can be formed on the gums near the partially erupted wisdom tooth.
 These cysts are very painful and can grow even larger.